-The following building materials will need to be purchased from your local hardware store unless they are noted as optional:
+For a standard in-ground installation, the following building materials will need to be purchased from your local hardware store unless they are noted as optional.
+NOTE - If you are using our specialized flange posts, you will not need to purchase concrete or gravel.